olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 ```

 Depend on logic vs depend on reads/writes.

+TODO: Important difference to pipeline libs is:

+1. Stop the pipeline on failure
+2. Primarily pipe methods together, not classes

 Defer + exception = :( Running $refer class in shutdown function not that fun, especially since you don't know what went wrong.